Nonprofit Visa Sponsorship Jobs in California

 Which nonprofit companies sponsor visas in California?

 Large California nonprofits that frequently sponsor visas include Planned Parenthood Federation of America, American Red Cross Western Region, Kaiser Foundation Hospitals, and UC system-affiliated nonprofits.
-Healthcare nonprofits like Children's Hospital Los Angeles and research institutions such as SRI International also actively sponsor H-1B and other work visas for specialized positions requiring advanced degrees.
+Healthcare nonprofits like Children's Hospital Los Angeles and research institutions such as SRI International also actively sponsor H-1B visa and other work visas for specialized positions requiring advanced degrees.

 What visa types are most common for nonprofit jobs in California?